When Parents Make Children Their Friend or Spouse

-When my parents divorced, thirty years ago, my younger brother was the only one of the five kids who hadn't gone of to college yet.
-As the "only child" at home, my mother leaned on him heavily and, as so many lonely parents do, she turned him in to her surrogate husband.
+When my parents divorced, 30 years ago, my younger brother was the only one of us five kids yet to attend college.
+As the "only child" at home, my mother leaned on him heavily and, as so many lonely parents do, she turned him into her surrogate husband.

-My brother spent the next three decades of his life anticipating and meeting my mother's needs.
-He even went so far as to live next door to her so that he could be close enough to her if and when she called but have a sense of separation too.
-After all, he had a wife and daughter who needed him at home.
+My brother spent the following three decades of his life anticipating and meeting my mother's needs.
+He even went so far as to move next door to her so that he could be close enough for her call, but also have a sense of separation, too.
+He had a wife and daughter who needed him at home, after all.

-From a Family Systems perspective, this dynamic makes perfect sense.
-When one member of the system leaves, another one will step up and take its place.
+From a family systems perspective, this dynamic makes perfect sense.
+When one member of the system leaves, another one will step in and take its place.
 This is nature's way of maintaining a sense of balance.
-The scientific term for this phenomenon is "homeostasis."
+The term for this phenomenon is "homeostasis."

 Additionally, nature hates a vacuum so when a space as large as a mother or father becomes vacant, something or someone will unconsciously and automatically want to fill it.

-Those who are using their children to get their emotional needs met may believe that the new arrangement is a good one because they believe everyone benefits.
-They get their needs met and, as they see it, their children benefit because they get to feel useful and loved.
-The adults may not realize that there are many more negative impacts on children who are parentified than positive.
+Parents who are using their children to get their emotional needs met may believe that the new arrangement is a good one—they think that everyone benefits.
+They get their needs met and, as they see it, their children benefit because they will feel useful and loved.
+The adults may not realize that there are many more negative than positive impacts on children who are parentified.

-Asking a child to play the role of an adult and it is a heavy burden for most children.
-In many cases, the troubles shared with children (who don't have the coping skills or life experience to know how to deal with them) leave the child feeling hopeless and helpless.
-Rather than augmenting a child's self-esteem, the constant feeling of futility can lead to lower self worth.
+Asking a child to play the role of an adult is a heavy burden.
+In many cases, troubles shared with children (who don't have the coping skills or life experience to know how to deal with them) leave the child feeling hopeless and helpless.
+Rather than augmenting a child's self-esteem, the constant feeling of futility can lead to lowered self-worth.

-It's not only parents imposing this role on their children.
-Some children see what is needed (or at least what they think is needed) and offer to fill the spot.
-For every story I hear about a parent leaning too heavily on a child, I hear about a child who wants to be seen as "the man of the house now," or "dad's caretaker."
+It's not only parents imposing this role on their children, some children see what is needed (or at least what they think is needed) and offer to fill the vacuum.
+For every story about a parent leaning too heavily on a child, there's one about a child who wants to be seen as "the man of the house now" or "dad's caretaker."

 How the Surrogate Spouse Role Impacts a Child's Adult Relationships

-This level of parent-child enmeshment fosters unhealthy codependence.
-The child who was trained so well to anticipate the needs of its parent will, without awareness or intervention, carry this trait on into his or her adult relationships.
+This level of parent-child enmeshment fosters unhealthy dependence.
+The child who was trained so well to anticipate the needs of his parent will, without awareness or intervention, carry this trait into his adult relationships.

-A daughter who later becomes a wife may suppress her own needs and not speak her own truth in her marriage.
-This in turn leads her into toxic rages or might cause her to act out by having an affair.
+The doting daughter and later doting wife may suppress her own needs and not speak her own truth in her marriage.
+This, in turn, leads her into toxic rages or an affair.

 Because she was trained not to ask for what she needed, it never occurred to her to do so.
 Meanwhile, she merely had to state what she needed and her husband would have responded positively.

-A son may grow up with a pattern of setting himself up to be a doormat by doting on his partner who is only to happy to have a one-sided relationship.
+The doting son and later doting husband set himself up to be a doormat by pampering a partner who is happy to have a one-sided relationship.

-Those with learned helpessness may become chronic underearners and those with an over inflated need to please may unconsciously turn into workaholics.
+People who suffer learned helpessness may become chronic under-earners and others with an over-inflated need to please may unconsciously turn into workaholics.

-Turning your eleven-year-old or, for that matter, your 17-year-old, into your mate, friend or equal is known as "parentifying" him.
+Turning your teen into your mate, friend, or equal is known as "parentifying" your child; this is also referred to as Emotional Incest or Surrogate Spouse Syndrome.
 I can think of no circumstance where it is of any benefit to anyone in the long run.

 Here are a few signs that you may be leaning too heavily on your son or daughter:

-2. You tell your child more about the marriage or divorce than you tell friends or peers;
+2. You tell your child more about your marriage or divorce than you tell friends or peers

-If you have any of these dynamics in your parent-child relationship, my recommendation is that you seek professional support as soon as possible to change it.
+If you have any of these dynamics in your parent-child relationship, my recommendation is that you seek professional support as soon as possible.
 You will get more adequate and appropriate help and your child will be able to have healthier, age-appropriate relationships.